 Subsidies are defined in a number of laws of the KR.
-135 The TC of the KR defines subsidy as assistance provided by the Cabinet of Ministers, Jogorku Kenesh or local councils in the form of transfer of assets to a taxpayer in exchange for past or future fulfillment of certain conditions related to its economic activity.
-136 subsidies are monetary funds provided to legal entities - producers of goods, works or services - on a gratuitous and irrevocable basis to compensate for losses incurred by them in carrying out their production activities, in accordance with the government economic and social policy.
+140 The TC of the KR defines subsidy as

+"assistance provided by the Cabinet of Ministers, Jogorku Kenesh or local councils in the form of transfer of assets to a taxpayer in exchange for past or future fulfillment of certain conditions related to its economic activity."
+141